kubedb/cli/docs/setup/monitoring/builtin.md

   mountPath: /etc/prometheus/secret/kubedb-operator-apiserver-cert
 ```

 >Warning: Updating deployment will cause restart of your Prometheus server.
-If you don't use a persistent volume for Prometheus storage, you will lost your previously scrapped data.
+If you don't use a persistent volume for Prometheus storage, you will lose your previously scrapped data.

 ### Deploy New Prometheus Server